skie97/tms/security.md

       - Never use user-supplied `href` attributes, or other HTML tags with injectable attributes (link tag, HTML5 imports)
 3. Databases:
     - Main threat: SQL and NoSQL injection
-    - Both are nothing actionable in Stack 2.0 DevSecOps
+    - Both are not actionable in Stack 2.0 DevSecOps
 4. Authentication and Password Management: Managed by SharePoint; nothing actionable in Stack 2.0 DevSecOps
 5. Session Management: Done primarily on the backend; nothing actionable in Stack 2.0 DevSecOps
 6. Access Control: Managed by SharePoint; nothing actionable in Stack 2.0 DevSecOps